prathamesh66/Modern_chair_project/README.md

 * Modern Chair Project App

 The Modern Chair Project App is a web application showcasing a collection of modern chair designs.
 Users can explore different chair styles, view detailed descriptions, and get inspired for their interior design projects.
-The app features a sleek and user-friendly interface, providing an enjoyable browsing experience.
+The app features a sleek and user-friendly interface, providing an enjoyable browsing experience..

 * Features